verus-lang/verus/source/docs/guide/src/traits.md

-Because `Stack`'s `data` is a private field, `view` is `closed` — callers cannot see its definition, but they can still reason about the effect each function has on that view, as illsutrated by the postconditions on `push` and `is_empty`.
+Because `Stack`'s `data` is a private field, `view` is `closed` — callers cannot see its definition, but they can still reason about the effect each function has on that view, as illustrated by the postconditions on `push` and `is_empty`.
 If you want callers to unfold `@` to its definition (e.g., for a `pub` type with a `pub` field), use `open spec fn view` instead.

 `vstd` also provides `DeepView`, which recursively applies the view abstraction to nested elements.
 Most code only needs `View`.

-## `default_ensures`: specifications for default method implementations
+## `default_ensures`: specifications for default function implementations

-In Rust, a trait method can provide a *default implementation* — a body that implementations inherit if they do not override the method.
+In Rust, a trait function can provide a *default implementation* — a body that implementations inherit if they do not override the function.
 This creates a subtle specification problem: the trait-level `ensures` clause must be weak enough to allow any valid override, but the default body may satisfy a *stronger* postcondition.